IjayAbby/react-capstone-covid19-data/README.md

 ## Setup

 - Get the link of the repository: `git@github.com:IjayAbby/react-capstone-covid19-data.git`
-- Clone it as `git@github.com:IjayAbby/react-capstone-covid19-data.git` on a Terminal
+- Clone it as `git clone git@github.com:IjayAbby/react-capstone-covid19-data.git` on a Terminal
 - Change directory to it by `cd react-capstone-covid19-data`

 ## Usage